Lal Masjid, Delhi: History

-The building was built in 1728 by Kaniz-i-Fatima (entitled Fakr-i-Jahan), in memory of her husband Shujaat Khan, a noble in the court of Mughal emperor Aurangzeb.
+The building was built in 1728 by Kaniz-i-Fatima (entitled Fakr-i-Jahan), in memory of her husband, Shujaat Khan, a noble in the court of Mughal emperor Aurangzeb.
 Colonel James Skinner repaired the mosque and its construction is sometimes misattributed to him.

-Illustrations and descriptions of the mosque were included in Sir Thomas Metcalfe's 1844 book "Reminiscences of Imperial Delhi."
+Illustrations and descriptions of the mosque were included in Reminiscences of Imperial Delhi, by Sir Thomas Metcalfe, published in 1844.

-In the 1857 Siege of Delhi the mosque was damaged, yet since then, has been repaired.
+In the 1857 Siege of Delhi the mosque was damaged, and has since been repaired.